junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "That's because they're all jerks."

-"No argument there, but still, I got to look out for my little sister."
+"No argument there, but still, I've got to look out for my little sister."

 Jo snorts a laugh.
 "Bye Dean.
 Oh and, Mom and Dad said congrats on your new job."